Ellis Harrison: Milton Keynes Dons

 On 1 September 2023, Harrison signed for League Two club Milton Keynes Dons for an undisclosed fee.
 He made his debut on eight days later as a 67th-minute substitute in a 1–1 draw with Notts County at Stadium MK.
 He scored eight goals from 35 appearances in the 2023–24 campaign, including two appearances in the play-off semi-final defeat to Crawley Town.

 On 21 September 2024, he scored the opening goal of a 1–1 draw with Doncaster Rovers, only to be later sent off for a challenge on Owen Bailey.
 On 4 February 2025, he signed on loan at fellow League Two club Walsall until the end of the 2024–25 season.
 The Sadlers reported that they had beaten competition from in League One and League Two for his signature and head coach Mat Sadler felt his "wealth of experience" would be "vital" as the league leaders looked to recover form following the departure of top-scorer Nathan Lowe.
 He was released by MK Dons upon the expiry of his contract.

 Return to Bristol Rovers

 On 29 July 2025, Harrison returned to League Two club Bristol Rovers on a one-year deal, once again reuniting with manager Darrell Clarke, whom had also returned to the club earlier in the summer.
 On 23 August, he scored his first goal since his return, the only goal in a 1–0 victory over Cambridge United.
+On 25 April 2026, Harrison scored a hat-trick as Rovers defeated Cheltenham Town to secure their eighth consecutive win, a run that saw Harrison score seven goals in this period.
+Following the match, as his third goal saw him reach double digits for league goals, manager Steve Evans suggested that he was keen to extend Harrison's contract beyond the end of the season.
+He was named as the club's Player of the Month for April, and nominated as League Two Player of the Month for his six goals in 260 minutes on the pitch.
+He scored 14 goals in 44 games over the course of the 2025–26 season, and signed a new one-year contract in the summer.